Twisted Doughnuts

 Pro tip – Avoid adding too much flour when kneading.
 We want a soft, elastic, slightly sticky dough to make soft and fluffy donuts.

-- Shape - Roll each portion into a smooth ball, then into a long rope of about 15 cm long.
+- Shape – Roll each portion into a smooth ball, then into a long rope of about 15 cm long.
 Twist the rope in opposite directions.
-Then, pick it up and let it naturally twist onto itself creating a twisted loop.
+Then pick it up and let it twist naturally onto itself, creating a twisted loop.

-Pro tip - Twisting the rope in opposite direction is what is important.
-Only then, when you pick it up it will naturally twist onto itself. - Tray - After you roll all the balls, flatten them slightly.
+Pro tip – Twisting the rope in the opposite direction is what is important.
+Only then, when you pick it up, it will naturally twist onto itself. - Tray – After you roll all the balls, flatten them slightly.
 Cover the baking tray with a clean kitchen cloth or plastic wrap to prevent the donuts from drying.

 Pro tip – Flattening will ensure you have a doughnut shape when it rises and deep-fries (and not a ball shape). - Proof – You can proof the donuts on the counter for 30 to 45 minutes or place them in the fridge for about 60 to 90 minutes until almost double in volume.